Saint Mark's worship service for

 9:00 a.m.
 Sunday Church School / Family Coffee Gathering

 10:00 a.m.
-All-ELCA- Lutheran Reformation & Confirmation Worship – In person or live-streaming
+All-ELCA- Lutheran Reformation & Confirmation Worship – In person and Live streaming

 11:15 a.m.
 Coffee & Fellowship